Sailesh-Singh/Cloud-Practitioner/Introduction to Cloud 101/AWS Core Services Lab/LAB5: Creating a Virtual Private Cloud /README.md

     +   For  Description , enter  Allow web access
     +   Choose  Save rules

 You use this  App-SG  in the next task.

+####    Task 6: Launching an application server in the public subnet